refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ```

 :::tip
-We use benefits of StrapiV4 relational population feature by using `populate` parameter.
+We use benefits of Strapi V4 relational population feature by using `populate` parameter.
 It handles to getting relational data automatically.

  [If you use another REST API that relational populations need to be handled manually you can check the  example at the link &#8594](https://refine.dev/docs/ui-frameworks/mui/tutorial/#handling-relationships)
 :::